DOT Reasonable Suspicion Training

 Is DOT Reasonable Suspicion Training a Requirement for Supervisors?

-Employees will also receive clear guidelines about what is expected of them in relation to drug use at work.
-This is why having properly trained supervisors is so important.
+Employees will also receive clear guidelines about what is expected of them about drug use at work.
+This is why having adequately trained supervisors is so essential.
 It helps protect everyone involved!
-So make sure that your carrier takes advantage of the DOT's reasonable suspicion training as soon as possible.
-What is DOT SAP Program?
+So ensure your carrier immediately takes advantage of the DOT's reasonable suspicion training.
+What is the DOT SAP Program?

-What Is the Main Criteria for a DOT Reasonable Suspicion Drug Test?
+What Are the Main Criteria for a DOT Reasonable Suspicion Drug Test?

-DOT reasonable suspicion drug tests must be conducted when certain criteria is met, such as:
+DOT reasonable suspicion drug tests must be conducted when specific criteria are met, such as:

-• Probable cause of drug use or evidence of physical signs, behavior, speech, and/or odor demonstrating probable cause.
+• Probable cause of drug use or evidence of physical signs, behavior, speech, and odor demonstrating probable cause.

 • Evidence that the employee's conduct is impacting job performance or workplace safety

-• Evidence the employee was involved in an accident or near miss incident.
+• Evidence shows the employee was involved in an accident or near-miss incident.

 What Is the DOT Drug and Alcohol Testing Program?